Our engagement approach

 Our engagement model

-In 2025, the APVMA completed a review and consultation of its engagement practices and has established 3 new groups, replacing the previous Consultative Forum and Agvet Users Forum.
+In 2025, the APVMA completed a review of our engagement practices.
+Following that process, we established 3 new groups, replacing the previous Consultative Forum and Agvet Users Forum.

 The National Registration Scheme (NRS) Advisory Group

 Previously known as the Registration Liaison Forum, the NRS Advisory Group includes all state and territory governments.
-It looks at the outcomes of APVMA’s regulatory scene and those of state and territory regulations, and how all parties together achieve the requirements under the NRS.
+It looks at the outcomes of the APVMA’s regulations and those of the states and territory, and how all parties together achieve the requirements under the NRS.

-The group also focuses on the touchpoints between regulation and control of use and provides an opportunity for state and territory governments to provide feedback on how the APVMA can improve labels and provides an opportunity to ensure the labels the APVMA is proposing are enforceable in each state.
+The group also focuses on touchpoints between regulation and control of use, provides an opportunity for state and territory governments to provide feedback on how the APVMA can improve labels, and provides an opportunity to ensure the labels the APVMA is proposing are enforceable in each state.

 APVMA Advisory Group